Water is the most important emergency treatment given for anhydrous ammonia exposures before advanced medical services arrive.

 Anhydrous ammonia is hydrophilic which is to say it has a strong affinity for water.
 When anhydrous ammonia vapor or liquid comes in contact with water it forms the corrosive alkaline ammonium hydroxide.

-The human body consists of 70% water by weight.
+The human body consists of 70 percent water by weight.
 Our eyes and lungs contain much more water than this rendering our vision (eyes) and breathing (respiratory system) especially at risk to the hazards of ammonia exposure.

 When anhydrous ammonia gas or liquid comes in contact with the human body three types of injuries may result: